alx8r/nextjs_starters/README.md

 2. redux - branch with redux configuration
 3. storybook - branch with storybook setting
 4. i18n - branch with internationalization settings
+5. docker - branch with docker files and configuration

 *Don't merge branches!
 Since these are all different projects!*